sqlpad/sqlpad/_posts/2014-01-02-installation-and-usage.md

 If a passphrase is ever changed or forgotten, you'll need to re-add the connection usernames and passwords to each database connection.

-If you ever want to save the arguments you are passing in so you don't have to keep typing them over and over, you can save them by passing in the ```--save``` argument.
+If you ever want to save the arguments you are passing in so you don't have to remember them, you can save them by passing in the ```--save``` argument.

 `sqlpad --dir ./sqlpad/ --port 3000 --passphrase secret-encryption-phrase --save`